Link prefetching FAQ

 When the user clicks on a link, or initiates any kind of page load, link prefetching will stop and any prefetch hints will be discarded.
 If a prefetched document is partially downloaded, then the partial document will still be stored in the cache provided the server sent an "Accept-Ranges: bytes" response header.
-This header is typically generated by webservers when serving up static content.
-When the user visits a prefetched document for real, the remaining portion of the document will be fetched using a HTTP byte-range request.
+This header is typically generated by web servers when serving up static content.
+When the user visits a prefetched document for real, the remaining portion of the document will be fetched using an HTTP byte-range request.

 Yes and no. If you are downloading something using Mozilla, link prefetching will be delayed until any background downloads complete.
 For example, if you load a bookmark group (which opens several tabs), any prefetch requests initiated by one of the bookmarked pages will not begin until all of the tabs finish loading.
 If you are using another application which uses the network, link prefetching in Mozilla may compete for bandwidth with the other application.
 This is a problem that we hope to address in the future by leveraging operating system services to monitor network idle time.

-Yes, only http:// (and, starting in Gecko 1.9.1 https://) URLs can be prefetched.
+https:// URLs can be prefetched.
 Other protocols (such as FTP) do not provide rich enough support for client side caching.

 Yes.
 There is no same-origin restriction for link prefetching.
-Limiting prefetching to only URLs from the the same server would not offer any increased browser security.
+Limiting prefetching to only URLs from the same server would not offer any increased browser security.

-Yes, prefetched requests include a HTTP
+Yes, prefetched requests include an HTTP

 Referer: header indicating the document from which the prefetching hint was extracted.